raspiblitz/raspiblitz/README.md

 It can be activated under "Services" -> "Auto-unlock LND".
 It's recommended to be turned on, when DynamicDNS is used.
 Because on a public IP change of your router, LND gets restarted automatically and without Auto-Unlock it will stay inactive/unreachable until you manually unlock it.

 * [When using Auto-Unlock, how much security do I lose?](FAQ.md#when-using-auto-unlock-how-much-security-do-i-lose)

-##### BTC UPnP (AutoNAT)

-Normally in a home setup your RaspiBlitz runs behind your internet router that is providing a NAT.
-That means that only your router is reachable from the outside with a public IP and all your other devices (like the RaspiBlitz) have just a local network IP and cannot be directly contacted from the open internet.
-That's the reason why your [bitcoin address on the LCD might be displayed in red](FAQ.md#why-is-my-bitcoin-ip-on-the-display-red).

-Some routers support a feature called UPnP where devices can automatically request a forwarding to be publicly reachable.
-By turning on `BTC UPnP` in the main menu `SERVICES` section, you can try if your router supports this feature.

-##### LND UPnP (AutoNAT)

-Normally in a home setup your RaspiBlitz runs behind your internet router that is providing a NAT.
-That means that only your router is reachable from the outside with a public IP and all your other devices (like the RaspiBlitz) have just a local network IP and cannot be directly contacted from the open internet.
-That's the reason why your [Lightning address on the LCD might be displayed in red](FAQ.md#why-is-my-node-address-on-the-display-red).

-Some routers support a feature called UPnP where devices can automatically request a forwarding to be publicly reachable.
-By turning on `LND UPnP` in the main menu `SERVICES` section, you can try if your router supports this feature.

 ##### Touchscreen (experimental)